 If you don’t mind an afternoon shower, enjoy seeing baby animals, and want to save a little money, then the “green season” may suit you.
 The green season generally runs from late November through mid-April.
 It’s a wonderful time to go on safari if you’re a keen birder (and you will become one after your first safari).
 For photographers this is the best time to go on safari because there isn’t as much dust in the air, everything is a little more crisp.
 The animals are a little more photogenic too, since they’re better fed and will often have their young with them.
 But because water is plentiful and the bush is lush, you may not see quite as many animals as during the dry season.

 The biggest waterfall on earth never really disappoints, even during the dry season, but the sheer mile-long curtain of water will not be in full flood from October – February so the Falls may look more sparse than photos you have seen.
-There are advantages to this, you can leap into Devil’s Pool on the edge of the Falls during this time, a real adrenaline rush that we highly recommend.
+There are advantages to this, you can leap into Devil’s Pool on the edge of the falls which we highly recommend.
 The white-water rafting is also more exciting as the rapids are faster when the water is low.
-In April, the Falls are absolutely magnificent, but so much water thunders down that you can barely see the Falls through the spray and you will absolutely get a very thorough soaking.
+In April/May the Falls are absolutely magnificent, but sometimes you can barely see through the spray and you will absolutely get a very thorough soaking.

 Combining Your Safari With Cape Town

 Many of our clients will spend several days in Cape Town in combination with safari in southern Africa.
-Cape Town has its own unique weather pattern, similar to a Mediterranean climate and can get quite rainy and chilly from June through August.
-Visitors to the Western Cape may also be interested in seeing whales, as this region boasts some of the best land-based whale watching in the world.
-The southern right whales make their appearance from June through November.
+Cape Town is one of the most beautiful cities in the word, with a wealth of activities on offer.
+The city and surrounds has its own unique weather pattern, and can get quite rainy and chilly from June through August.
+Enjoy some of the the best land-based whale watching in the world from June – November in the Western Cape.

 Combining Your Safari With a Beach

-If you want to combine your safari with a little beach time in Mozambique or Mauritius, then May through October is certainly the best time to go.
+If you want to combine your safari with a little beach time in Mozambique, then April through October is certainly the best time to go.
 Cyclones and very wet weather tends to hit from December to February.
 It also gets very humid and steamy during the rainy months.
-You do have the ocean to cool off in of course, but when you’re on an island and the weather is not ideal, you need to be content to eat, drink, rest, relax and be merry regardless of what Mother Nature may bring.
+When you’re on an island and the weather is not ideal, you need to be content to eat, drink, and just relax.

 When Do We Go on Safari?